Ph.D. Student Research Degree Requirements

-The bulk of the scientific research project, in fulfilment of the requirements for a Ph.D. with the Open University, consists of experimental laboratory investigation, in addition to any specific training needs, the submission and oral defence of a written thesis.
+The bulk of the scientific research project, in fulfilment of the requirements for a PhD with the Open University, consists of experimental laboratory investigation, in addition to any specific training needs, the submission and oral defense of a written thesis.

 Coursework related to the project may be recommended by the Student Advisory Committee.
-The student must actively participate in the training program of the Stowers Institute, which includes an ethics course, verbal and written skills required for scientists, safety training, animal care and use training (if appropriate), human subjects research training (if appropriate), as well as any courses and workshops that are recommended by the supervisors and/or Student Advisory Committee.
+The student must actively participate in the Institute training and educational opportunities, which include an ethics course, improving verbal and written skills, safety training, animal care and use training (if appropriate), human subjects research training (if appropriate), as well as any internal or external courses and workshops recommended by the supervisors and/or Student’s Advisory Committee.

 The student will meet with his/her Student Advisory Committee at least twice per year.
 After each meeting, the student prepares a summary report of their progress and distributes it to the committee for their comments.
-The report, the powerpoint presentation and any committee comments are submitted to the Research Degree Coordinator within two weeks of each meeting.
+The report, the AV presentation and any committee comments are submitted to the Research Degree Coordinator within three weeks of each meeting.

 Probation Assessment and Annual Student Progress Reports

-The first period of a student’s registration is a probation period, lasting twelve months.
+The first period of a student’s registration is a probation period, lasting eleven months.
 The probation assessment report involves a major review by the student and his/her advisory committee of the student’s progress.
 This includes a presentation to the Student Advisory Committee and a mini-viva evaluated by independent assessors.
 This probationary report and recommendation is submitted to the OU for ratification.
 Thereafter, annual student progress monitoring reports must be completed by the student, the supervisors and the Research Degree Coordinator and submitted to the Open University.

-The composition of the examination panel isspecified by the Open University in their guidance notes.
+The composition of the examination panel is specified by the Open University in their guidance notes.
 The examination panel will normally consist of one internal examiner, who is a member of staff at the Stowers Institute for Medical Research and one external examiner, who will normally be a member of academic staff at another university or research institution.
-At least one member of the examination panel must have significant previous experience of research degree supervision and examination of a UK PhD degree.
-No examiner should have had any influence in the supervision of the student, or in the design and implementation of the student’s project; or any collaborative relationship with the supervisor(s), or any vested interest in the student’s successful completion.
+At least one of the two examiners must have significant previous experience of research degree supervision and examination of a UK PhD degree.
+No examiner should have had any influence in the supervision of the student, in the design and implementation of the student’s project; any collaborative relationship with the supervisor(s), or any vested interest in the student’s successful completion.
 Members of the examination panel should be entirely independent of the candidate and each other.
 Further clarification of the criteria for examiners is provided in the OU guidance documents.

-Once the examination panel has been approved, the student should submit three copies of her/his thesis to the Research Degree Coordinator, together with the completed Student Declaration Form (ARC13).
-The viva (defence) is arranged by the Research Degree Coordinator.
+Once the examination panel has been approved, the student should submit three copies of her/his thesis to the Research Degree Coordinator, together with the completed candidate declaration form.
+The viva (defense) is arranged by the Research Degree Coordinator.

 Bound copies of the thesis

 Once the Research School has confirmed that all approvals are in place, the student provides the Research Degree Coordinator’s office with at least 7 printed copies on A4 sized paper.
 Binding will be paid for by the RDC’s office.
-The Open University requires two final bound copies of the thesis, an additional copy of the thesis abstract, a signed library authorization form (ARC12) and, if applicable, the British Library authorization form.
+The Open University requires two final bound copies of the thesis, an additional copy of the thesis abstract, a signed library authorization form and, if applicable, the British Library authorization form.
 These will be forwarded to the Research School of the Open University by the Research Degree Coordinator.
 Three additional copies must be submitted to the Stowers library, one of which is kept by Administration, one by the RDC and the other remains in the institute Library.
 Additional copies should be provided to the main supervisor(s) and one retained by the (now) graduate.
 The student may request a reasonable number of additional bound copies.